claudiospizzi/ReportPortal/README.md

   Finish a previously started report portal launch.

 * **Remove-RPLaunch**
-  Remove an existing report portal launch.
+  Remove a previously finished report portal launch.

 * **Get-RPTestItem**
-  Get all test items.
+  Get a test item by id.

 * **Start-RPTestItem**
   Start a new report portal test item.

 * **Stop-RPTestItem**
   Finish an existing report portal test item.

+* **Add-RPLog**
+  Add a log entry to the test item.

 ## Versions